Digital Rights Management: A guide for users

 History of Digital Rights Management

 The concept of DRM started to take shape in the late 1990s as the internet became a widespread phenomenon.
-The ease of sharing digital content led to a significant increase in copyright infringement activities.
+The ease of sharing digital content led to a significant increase in digital piracy and copyright infringement activities.
 As a response, companies started to explore technological solutions to protect their copyrighted materials.

 One of the earliest forms of DRM was the Content Scrambling System (CSS) used in DVDs.
 This system encrypted the content on the DVD and the player needed a key to decrypt and play the content.
 However, this system was quickly cracked and led to the widespread copying of DVDs.

-As technology advanced, so did DRM systems.
+As technology advanced, so did DRM systems, incorporating content encryption to enhance security.
 Companies started to develop more sophisticated DRM systems that were harder to crack.
 These systems included online activation, where the software would need to connect to the internet and verify the legitimacy of the software before it could be used.

 Another form of advanced DRM is the use of digital watermarks.
 These watermarks are embedded into the digital content and can be used to track and identify unauthorized copies of the content.